 The Maryland State Department of Education (MSDE), Division of Special Education/Early Intervention Services (DSE/EIS) has the responsibility under the Individuals with Disabilities Education Act (IDEA) to have a comprehensive system of general supervision that monitors the implementation of the IDEA, State laws, and applicable federal and State regulations.
 The mission of the DSE/EIS is to provide leadership, support, and accountability for results to Local School Systems (LSSs), 24 Local Infants and Toddlers Programs (LITPs), Public Agencies (PAs), and stakeholders through the provision of a seamless, comprehensive system of coordinated services to infants, toddlers, young children, and youth with disabilities, birth through age 21, and their families.
-The MSDE continues to implement the Extended IFSP Option that allows families to choose the continuation of early intervention services after the child turns three until the beginning of the school year following the child's fourth birthday if the child is determined eligible for Part B special education services.
+The MSDE continues to implement the Extended IFSP Option that allows families to choose the continuation of early intervention services after the child turns three if the child is determined eligible for Part B special education services.

 The DSE/EIS organizational structure is based upon principles of collaboration and shared responsibility.
 The Division is organized by five branches: Policy and Accountability; Performance Support and Technical Assistance; Family Support and Dispute Resolution; Interagency Collaboration; and Resource Management.
-Birth to kindergarten staff are integrated within each branch.
+Birth through five staff are integrated within each branch.
 The Division matrix organizational design integrates knowledge and skills for improvement of compliance and results, and ensures consistent communication within the DSE/EIS, throughout the Department, and with external stakeholders and partners.
 The core functions of the DSE/EIS are leadership, accountability for results, technical assistance and performance support, and fiscal and resource management.
 Please see Attachment A, which provides a graphic description of the Division's cross-matrix leadership.